zuplo/docs/docs/advanced/cloudflare-settings.md

 ## Web Application Firewall Rules

-By default, Zuplo has enabled Cloudflare's [OWASP Core Rule Set](https://owasp.org/www-project-modsecurity-core-rule-set/) and [Cloudflare Managed Ruleset](https://developers.cloudflare.com/waf/managed-rulesets/reference/cloudflare-managed-ruleset/) for every API Gateway deployed to Zuplo.
-These rules provide a high level of protection with a low likelihood of causing false positives for API transactions.
+By default, WAF settings are in log only mode.
+This means that no request should be blocked by the Web Application Firewall.

-For most customers, the default set of rules provides a high level of protection without any interruption to services.
-However, custom WAF rules can be modified as needed for your API running on Zuplo.
-Rules can be applied to your entire API or based on [custom rule filters](https://developers.cloudflare.com/ruleset-engine/rules-language/).
+You can choose to enable some preconfigured default rulesets to protect your API Gateway.
+Our default rules provide a high level of protection with a low likelihood of causing false positives for API transactions.
+For enterprise customers, Zuplo offers the ability to customize WAF rules to suite your specific needs.

 ## DDos Protection

-DDoS protection is provided for every Zuplo API through [Cloudflare's DDoS protection service](https://support.cloudflare.com/hc/en-us/articles/200172676-Understanding-Cloudflare-DDoS-protection).
-The **rule sensitivy** setting is set to **default**.
-This setting can be modified for your API as needed.
+DDoS protection is available for every Zuplo API through [Cloudflare's DDoS protection service](https://support.cloudflare.com/hc/en-us/articles/200172676-Understanding-Cloudflare-DDoS-protection).
+By default, the **rule sensitivy** setting is set to **Essentially Off** meaning almost no requests will be blocked.
+For paying customers, we offer the ability to modify this setting as needed.

 ## Security Level

 Cloudflare uses a blanket [security protection setting](https://support.cloudflare.com/hc/en-us/articles/200170056-Understanding-the-Cloudflare-Security-Level) that uses the IP reputation of a visitor to decide if the request should be blocked.
-By default, Zuplo uses the setting of **Low** on APIs.
-As many of our APIs have a high level of automated traffic, the low setting is used to block only the most abusive IP addresses.
-This setting can be customized as needed for your API.
+By default, Zuplo this security setting is **Off** for all Zuplo APIs.
+For paying customers, this setting can be customized as needed for your API.

 ## Caching